pmbanugo/k8s-eda-workshop/guides/01-start.md

 - A Kubernetes cluster.
 - [Knative](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/) installed and configured on your k8s cluster.
 - The **kn** and **func** CLI to interact with Knative from the terminal.
+- Docker (logged in to your container registry e.g Docker Hub).

 Follow the instruction in the [Node.js](https://nodejs.org/en/download/current/) installation page to install Node.js.
 I provide set up instructions for setting up Kubernetes and Knative below.